trans-travel/trans-travel/us/ri.md

 considered women, trans men are men, and non-binary people, at least in some instances are recognized as non-binary.

-Rhode Island is not a "sanctuary state", but also does not criminalize trans youth medical care.
+Rhode Island is a "sanctuary state", which protects trans care.

 ## Non-discrimination Law